 Fannie Mae relies on loan sellers to comply with its underwriting and eligibility guidelines, as well as its policies and procedures related to selling single-family mortgage loans.
 Fannie Mae relies on loan servicers to comply with Fannie Mae policies for servicing the single-family loans in its single-family guaranty book.
 Loan sellers and servicers are required to make representations and warranties to Fannie Mae as to certain facts and circumstances concerning the loan sellers and servicers themselves and the mortgage loans they are selling and/or servicing.
-Representations and warranties required by Fannie Mae are described in the Mortgage Selling and Servicing Contract, the Fannie Mae Single-Family Selling Guide (as amended, the "Selling Guide"), the Fannie Mae Single-Family Servicing Guide (as amended, the "Servicing and warranty relief and sunset policies, violation of any representation and warranty is a breach of the Lender Contract, which may entitle Fannie Mae to pursue certain remedies, including a loan repurchase request, as further described under "-Quality Control" below.
+Representations and warranties required by Fannie Mae are described in the Mortgage Selling and Servicing Contract, the Fannie Mae Single-Family Selling Guide (as amended, the "Selling Guide"), the Fannie Mae Single-Family Servicing Guide (as amended, the "Servicing Guide"), collectively, with other agreements with the seller or servicer, the "Lender Contract."
+Subject to representation and warranty relief and sunset policies, violation of any representation and warranty is a breach of the Lender Contract, which may entitle Fannie Mae to pursue certain remedies, including a loan repurchase request, as further described under "-Quality Control" below.